julian-klode/lingolang/docs/basics.md

 ```

 There are two functions to quickly unwind and recover the call stack, though: `panic()` and `recover()`.
-When `panic()` is called, the call stack is unwound, and any deferred functions are run as normally.
+When `panic()` is called, the call stack is unwound, and any deferred functions are run as usual.
 When a deferred function invokes `recover()`, the unwinding stops, and the value given to `panic()` is returned.
 If we are unwinding normally and not due to a panic, `recover()` simply returns `nil`.
-In the example below, a function is deferred and any `error` value that was given to `panic()` is recovered and stored in an error return value.
+In the example below, a function is deferred and any `error` value that is given to `panic()` will be recovered and stored in an error return value.
 Libraries sometimes use that approach to make highly recursive code like parsers more readable, while still maintaining the usual error return value for public functions.

 ```go